 Another way of saying this is that believers are led by God’s Spirit: “For as many as are led by the Spirit of God, they are the sons of God.”
-(Rom 8:14) God’s ways and values are being expressed in and through the believer as he walks with God, and that God is constantly guiding his steps and ordering his lives, working through our wills, not leading us externally apart from them.
+(Ro 8:14) God’s ways and values are being expressed in and through believers as we walk with God, and God is constantly guiding our steps and ordering his lives, working through our wills, not leading us externally apart from them.
 (Ps 37:23, Php 2:13).
 In other words, the believer should not expect to be constantly hearing the voice of God as an external source, outside of their own will, and being given external, supernatural direction and revelation by “the spirit.”
-For further detail here, please reference the article The Voice of God.

 Another characteristic common to all believers is a disposition to forgive others when sinned against.
 Our Lord said, “For if ye forgive men their trespasses, your heavenly Father will also forgive you: but if ye forgive not men their trespasses, neither will your Father forgive your trespasses.”
-(Mt 6:14-15) There is no such thing as a saint who does not have his sins forgiven — all of their sins forgiven.
-This implies that the saint has forgiven men their trespasses … all of their trespasses.
+(Mt 6:14-15) There is no such thing as a saint who does not have their sins forgiven — all of their sins forgiven.
+This implies that the saint has forgiven others their trespasses … all people of all of their trespasses.
 When others sin against you, if you are a believer you will not purpose in your heart to avenge yourself; rather, you will forgive.
 Though you may struggle with bitterness and anger and resentment, at the very least, you will not live, as a manner of life, in open retaliation against those who offend you.
-Those who live by the, “I don’t get mad, I get even” philosophy are not among the children of God.
-Saints of God are forgiving.
-For a complete treatment of the nature and scope of forgiveness and the related concerns of bitterness and resentment, please consider the article: Forgive.
+Those who live by the, “I don’t get mad, I get even” philosophy are not among the children of God; saints of God are forgiving. (please see Forgive)

 Things That Accompany

-These are things that accompany salvation: loving God the Father and His Son Jesus Christ, loving others, obeying Torah, and growing in humility and holiness.
+These are all things that accompany salvation: loving God the Father and His Son Jesus Christ, loving and forgiving others, obeying Torah, and growing in humility and holiness.
 While we all sin, and no one can rightly claim perfection, these qualities will all consistently appear as general patterns of life in the redeemed.
 If a soul is saved, this is the work of God, and He will see to it that these things always manifest in some degree.
 No saved soul is completely void of any of them.

-God calls us to be fruit inspectors, not of any other soul, but of our own; He commands us to examine ourselves, to test whether we be in the faith, prove our own selves.
-(2Co 13:5) Give diligence to make your calling and election sure, ensure that any feeling of security you may have in God is not mere presumption.
+God calls us to be fruit inspectors, not of any other soul, but of our own; He commands us to examine ourselves, to test whether we are in the faith, to prove our own selves.
+(2Co 13:5) Give diligence to make your calling and election sure; ensure that any feeling of security you may have in God is not mere presumption.
 (2Pe 1:10) The lives of the redeemed will align with God’s description of eternal life.